 Search Page Basics

-To do a query with the property database search page, just type in a single word or name in the desired field and click on the search button.
-The page will return all the records that contain the word or name in your query; refining or narrowing your search is as simple as entering an additional word in the companion search field.
+To do a query with the property database search page, just type in a single word or business name in the desired field and click on the search button.
+The page will return all the records that contain the word or business name in your query; refining or narrowing your search is as simple as entering an additional word in the companion search field.
 Your new query will return a smaller subset found in your original query.
-To expand your search, use only a portion of your keyword; for example, entering smi in the last name field will return all last names which start with smi.

 A good rule of thumb: less is more